brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/top-picks-page.PNG)
 ![](doc/your-feed-page.PNG)

-Future navigation bar will implement a search form and an "Our vendors" option to allow the user to update their feed page reactively based upon the given "tag" that they crave at that time.
+Future navigation bar will implement a search form at the top of the navigation bar if a user wants to experience "new things."

+"Our vendors" menu option at top menu bar to simply view the food vendors that are open on campus rather than filtering the option.

+Social networking between users: Users can add each other as friends.
+Friends can later be pulled as a tag to sort their feed of food items to allow users to find common favorite items which will allow them decide where they want to it.

+Google maps integration with the application to find "near by" food vendors to get food on a timely basis.

 # Installation